Ajax København

 Ajax København is a handball club based in southwestern Copenhagen, Denmark, consisting of both a women's and a men's team.
-As of the 2022-23 season, the women's team compete in Damehåndboldligaen, the highest women's league in Denmark.
-The men’s team went bankrupt in 2022, and therefore were relegated to the 3rd division.
+As of the 2022–23 season, the women's team compete in 1st Division, the second highest women's league in Denmark.
+The men's team went bankrupt in 2022, and were therefore relegated to the 3rd Division, the fourth tier of Danish handball.
 Ajax København play their home matches in Bavnehøj-Hallen.